mddub/urchin-cgm/README.md

   bash test/do_screenshots.sh
   ```

   This will build the watchface, run it in the emulator, take a screenshot for each test, and generate an HTML file with the results.
-To add a new test case, follow the examples in `test/test_screenshots.py`.
+It depends on [ImageMagick] to diff the expected and observed screenshots.

-  Automated verification of the screenshots and CI are coming soon.
-For now, you manually inspect them.
+  To add a new test case, follow the examples in `test/test_screenshots.py` and add a new "passing" screenshot to `test/gold/`.

 * **JavaScript unit tests**